mssfoobar/docs/docs/30_deployment/70-platform-aoh/561-AOH-core/556-aoh-replay-web.md

 - traefik:

--   routes:
--       match: put in your api path
+-   routes-> match: put in your api path

-- ingress:
--   hosts:
--     host: put in your api path
+- traefik -> ingress -> hosts: put in your api path
--       paths:
--         backend:
--             service:
--               name: put in your service name
+- traefik -> ingress -> paths-> backend -> service-> name: put in your service name

-- adjust these values as necessary,
+- adjust CPU and memory as necessary,
--  limits:
--    cpu: 100m
--    memory: 128Mi
--  requests:
--    cpu: 100m
--    memory: 128Mi

 - autoscaling:
 -   enabled: set whether you want the autoscaling